jojozhuang/jojozhuang.github.io/_posts/2017-08-06-creating-restful-apis-with-dummy-server.md

 layout: post
 key: blog
 title: "Creating RESTful APIs with Dummy Server"
-date: 2017-08-01
+date: 2017-08-06
 tags: [JSON Server]
 ---

 > Setup a dummy server to provide fake data as RESTful APIs.

-## 1. Front-End Development
+## 1. RESTful APIs
 When developing web application, we properly need RESTful APIs to provide some JSON data to the front-end application.
-It takes some time to build a full backend server, e.g. by using ASP.NET Web APIs or Spring Boot.
+It takes some time to build a full backend server, e.g. by using ASP.NET Web APIs or Spring Boot as I introduced in the previous postings.
+Actually, another option is to setup a dummy server to provide dummy data as RESTful service.

 [JSON Server](https://github.com/typicode/json-server) is a very useful tool, which helps to quickly setup RESTful APIs with CRUD operations.
+It returns data in JSON format.

 ## 2. Installing JSON Server
 Use npm to install json server.
 Option '-g' makes it installed globally.